-As all of the students on this programme will be studying on a part-time basis with full-time professional responsibilities elsewhere, the usual University pattern of induction is not practical.
+As majority of the students on these programmes will be studying on a part-time basis with full-time professional responsibilities elsewhere, the usual University pattern of induction is not practical.
 This is also the case for e-learning students, who will often not be based in Newcastle.
-Information is given in the Programme Handbook to introduce students to the sources of information/advice available.
+Information is given in the Programme Handbook to introduce students to the sources of information/advice available, along with a course specific induction accessed via Blackboard after registration